 Tikkun Olam (Repair of the World) is an important value of the Temple Beth Torah community.
 Tikkun Olam is comprised of three Jewish values that can lead to “repairing the world”: chesed, tzedakah and tzedek.

 Temple Beth Torah congregants take part in various projects throughout the year.
-During 2020-21, while our synagogue was closed, we gathered toys and clothing for the Holiday Dreams project and we raised funds for the synagogue through a cross-committee Purim Mishlaoch Manot project.
+During 2021-22, while our synagogue was closed, we gathered boots for Jewish Family Services for recent immigrant tots and children.
+We also did a book and toy drive to provide welcome bags for Afghan refugees being cared for through Jewish Family Services.
+We raised funds for the synagogue and Yad Chessed through a cross-committee Purim Mishlaoch Manot project.
 Our goal as a committee is to open up opportunities to others in the congregation as they feel able to participate in these mitzvahs.
-Thus, we build relationships within TBT as well as with partner organizations in the community
+Thus, we build relationships within TBT as well as with partner organizations in the community.

 We want each member to do what is meaningful for them!
 We look forward to your contributions in the community!
 The Tikkun Olam Committee is always looking for new ideas and new members.
 For more information please contact Chris Brumbach, Chair, Tikkun Olam Committee.

 During the pandemic years (2020-2022), a group of TBT members met regularly, studied social justice within conservative congregations and organized a series of “house meetings” with members of TBT.
 Through this process, we found that many members of our congregation were also concerned about basic inequities in our community and state as well as those areas of concern that had touched them personally (gun violence, school gun incidents, antisemitism, racial and income injustice, immigration and refugee resettlement difficulties and other topics.
 Feel free to read the “STORY” here.